braianffernandez096-bripto/SOC-Full-Attack-Chain-LAB/README.md

 # SOC-Full-Attack-Chain-LAB
-Laboratorio de ataque en cadena completo para SOC

-Laboratorio SOC que simula un ataque en cadena completo (detección mediante Elastic Stack: fuerza bruta, movimiento lateral, ejecución remota) que incluye:

-🛡️ Laboratorio de ataque en cadena completo para SOC — Detección de extremo a extremo
+Full Attack Chain Lab for SOC

+A SOC lab simulating a full attack chain (detection via Elastic Stack: brute force, lateral movement, remote execution), featuring:

+🛡️ Full Attack Chain Lab for SOC — End-to-End Detection

-📌 Descripción general
+📌 Overview

-Este proyecto simula un ataque en cadena completo desde la perspectiva de un SOC (Centro de Operaciones de Seguridad), centrándose en la detección y el análisis del comportamiento del atacante.
+This project simulates a full attack chain from the perspective of a SOC (Security Operations Center), focusing on the detection and analysis of attacker behavior.

-El laboratorio se construyó utilizando Elastic Stack (SIEM), Sysmon y Winlogbeat, con un endpoint Windows 10 (máquina cliente) y Kali Linux como máquina atacante.
+The lab was built using Elastic Stack (SIEM), Sysmon, and Winlogbeat, with a Windows 10 endpoint (client machine) and Kali Linux as the attacker machine.

-🧠 Escenario
+🧠 Scenario

-El ataque comienza con un intento de fuerza bruta contra un sistema Windows, seguido de una autenticación exitosa, escalada de privilegios, movimiento lateral mediante SMB y ejecución remota.

-El objetivo es detectar y correlacionar cada etapa utilizando el SIEM y el análisis de red.

-🔴 Etapas del ataque

-Fuerza bruta (ID de evento 4625)

-Inicio de sesión exitoso (ID de evento 4624)

-Escalada de privilegios (ID de evento 4672)
+The attack begins with a brute-force attempt against a Windows system, followed by successful authentication, privilege escalation, lateral movement via SMB, and remote execution.

+The objective is to detect and correlate each stage using the SIEM and network analysis. 🔴 Attack stages

+Brute force (Event ID 4625)

+Successful login (Event ID 4624)

+Privilege escalation (Event ID 4672)

-Creación de usuario y persistencia (ID de evento 4720 / 4732)
+User creation and persistence (Event ID 4720 / 4732)

-Movimiento lateral mediante SMB (Puerto 445)
+Lateral movement via SMB (Port 445)

-Ejecución remota (ID de evento 7045 / 4688)
+Remote execution (Event ID 7045 / 4688)

-📡 Enfoque de detección

-La detección se realizó utilizando:
+📡 Detection approach

+Detection was performed using:

-Elastic SIEM (correlación de registros)
+Elastic SIEM (log correlation)

-Sysmon (telemetría de endpoint)

-Wireshark (análisis de red)
+Sysmon (endpoint telemetry)

+Wireshark (network analysis)

 🧩 MITRE ATT&CK

-T1110 — Fuerza bruta
+T1110 — Brute Force

-T1078 — Cuentas válidas
+T1078 — Valid Accounts

-T1021 — Servicios remotos
+T1021 — Remote Services

-T1059 — Ejecución de comandos
+T1059 — Command Execution

-T1136 — Creación de cuentas
+T1136 — Account Creation

-🚨 Impacto
+🚨 Impact

-El atacante logró:

-Acceso no autorizado

-Escalada de privilegios

-Movimiento lateral

-Ejecución remota de código

-👉 Compromiso total del endpoint.
+The attacker achieved:

+Unauthorized access

+Privilege escalation

+Lateral movement

+Remote code execution

+👉 Full endpoint compromise.

-💡 Conclusión:
+💡 Conclusion:
-Este laboratorio demuestra cómo se puede reconstruir un ataque en cadena completo correlacionando eventos de múltiples fuentes de datos.
+This lab demonstrates how a full attack chain can be reconstructed by correlating events from multiple data sources.